MPLew-is/homebrew-blend/ReadMe.markdown

 ## To do/known issues ##

-- [ ] Allow uninstallation of blend without uninstalling its components
+- [x] Allow uninstallation of blend without uninstalling its components

+	- Implemented with `uninstall --blend-only`

 - [ ] Handle upstream blend deletion